ndjinga/NNPWS/README.md

 + CMake, mandatory.
 Package 'cmake' on Fedora and Ubuntu
 + python (optional), required if '-DNNPWS_WITH_PYTHON=ON'.
 Package 'python-devel' on Fedora, 'python-dev' on Ubuntu
 + SWIG (optional), required if '-DNNPWS_WITH_PYTHON=ON'.
 Package 'swig' on Fedora and Ubuntu
-+ matplotlib (optional), for curves plotting in tests.
++ matplotlib (optional), required if '-DNNPWS_WITH_TESTS=ON' and '-DNNPWS_WITH_PYTHON=ON'.
+Used for curves plotting in tests.
 Package 'python-matplotlib' on Fedora and Ubuntu
++ libTorch (optional), required if '-DNNPWS_WITH_LIBTORCH=ON'.
+Package 'libtorch-dev' on Ubuntu 22.04, or install the full Pytorch library (package 'python3-torch' on Fedora or 'pip3 install torch' on Ubuntu).
++ Doxygen (optional), required if '-DNNPWS_WITH_DOCUMENTATION=ON'.
+Package 'doxygen' on Ubuntu and fedora

 ## Notebook & examples